Imanm02/CE456-GT/README.md

 ## Overview

-This repository contains solutions to the assignments, theoritical exercises, course slides, and other useful resources for the CE456: Game Theory course at Sharif University of Technology, Spring 2024, taught by Dr. Nilipour.
+This repository contains solutions to the assignments, theoretical exercises, course slides, and other useful resources for the CE456: Game Theory course at Sharif University of Technology, Spring 2024, taught by Dr. Nilipour.

 ## Table of Contents